tirthankarm2006/Graphics-Engine-For-Alpha-Scenic/README.md

 Uses OpenGL(modern OpenGL/Glad) for the rendering,
-GLFW for window management, OpenGL Mathematics(glm), Assimp for model/texture loading from .obj objects, Stbi_Image with std::thread for faster parallel texture loading, imgui for the GUI
+GLFW for window management, OpenGL Mathematics(glm), Assimp for model/texture loading from .obj objects, stb_image with std::thread for faster parallel texture loading, imgui for the GUI

 I am still learning so some of the codes like the model.h uses the exact same code form learnopengl.com though I have optimized the method in a new model class ("newModelClass.h") that